We left behind the peaceful Lake Ohrid in North Macedonia and headed towards the busy, noisy, colorful, and lively

 When we got to the border between North Macedonia and Albania, I was a bit worried about my passing, as I was the only one without a passport, just with an ID card, and Albania is not in the EU.
-But everything was ok, and I got over this stressful moment and enjoyed the trip afterwards.
+But everything was ok, and I got over this stressful moment and enjoyed the trip afterward.

 The mountain scenery of Albania is beautiful: rocky, green, wild, majestic.
 It made me think about the Carpathian mountains, actually and got me a bit homesick for a moment.